-- Although Calabash is close to the West Indies Beer Company and Beer Garden, the secluded location in Saint George Parish means you’ll need to drive or take a taxi to dine at other restaurants in Grenada.
+- Although Calabash has it’s own wonderful fine-dining and beachfront casual eatery, it’s secluded location in Saint George Parish means you’ll need to drive or take a taxi to dine at other restaurants in Grenada.

-- Crescent-shaped L’Anse aux Epines is a beautiful beach dotted by lofty palm trees but it isn’t as long as Grand Anse beach.
+- Among the best hotels in Grenada on the beach, crescent-shaped L’Anse aux Epines is beautiful but it isn’t as long as Grand Anse beach.

-- Located at the most southerly tip of Grenada where although clean, the waters aren’t as clear blue as they are on the western side of the island.
+- Located at the most southerly tip of Grenada, West Indies where although clean, the waters aren’t as clear blue as they are on the western side of the island.